epam/edp-install/docs/user-guide/configuration-overview.md

 # Configuration Overview

-The Configuration tab of the EDP Portal is designed to integrate EPAM Delivery Platform with third-party components.
+The Configuration tab of the KubeRocketCI portal is designed to integrate KubeRocketCI with third-party components.
 In this page you will get a brief overview of all the sections presented in the Configuration tab.

 ## Configuration Features